 Given the allusive nature of transformative change, how then do we recognize it when it happens?

 Generally, such fundamental changes will leave a telltale footprint which may not seem so welcoming at first glance.
 Things start to break.
 The patterns and systems we have been relying on (consciously or not) suddenly seem to break or not work as expected.
 There is this sense of dissonance.
 It is as if the universe itself is responding differently to us.

 The reason for this chaos is simple.
 Those patterns were designed for the old you.
 Who you have Become no longer fits neatly into those systems and they will need to be adapted or scrapped completely.
 The more you try to cling to those outdated patterns, the more discord you will experience in your life.
 Like a snake who feels the pressure of its growth and must shed its skin, so too must we break out of the shell of our former selves to remanifest ourselves.

 This reorientation or remanifestation can be a slow process, and working with mindfulness techniques will be of great value in coming to realize what aspects in your lifestyle and mindset need to be adjusted/reoriented to better resonate with who you have Become.

-You may also find that your Work may need to be reoriented or refocused both to cultivate these changes, and to tap into new or greater potential that is the result of your Becoming.
+You may also find that your Work may need to be reoriented or refocused both to cultivate these changes, and to tap into new or greater potential that is the result of your Personal Evolution.